sanchitmonga22/qa-example-agent/docs/PRD.md

 #### Page Navigation
 - Open the landing page URL in a headless browser.

-#### LLM-Guided Element Detection
+#### LLM-Guided Element Detection with Visual Analysis
 - Capture screenshot and DOM structure of the page.
+- Process screenshot for optimal visual analysis.
-- Send this information to the LLM with appropriate context and instructions.
+- Send this information to the OpenAI Vision API with appropriate context and instructions.
-- LLM analyzes the page and identifies the most likely "Book a Demo" element.
+- LLM analyzes the page visually and structurally to identify the most likely "Book a Demo" element.
+- Combine visual and DOM-based reasoning for more accurate element identification.

 #### User Simulation with LLM Guidance
-- LLM suggests which element to click for each step.
+- LLM suggests which element to click for each step, based on both visual and DOM analysis.
 - System clicks the suggested element and waits for page changes.
-- For form filling, LLM identifies form fields and suggests appropriate test data.
+- For form filling, LLM identifies form fields visually and suggests appropriate test data.
 - LLM guides the form submission process.

 #### Custom Test Step Execution